 If you’re planning to go ice skating on ships like Allure, Symphony and Wonder of the Seas (and many more!), you’ll want to wear pants and socks.
 Socks are also good to have in case you want to hit up spots like the rock climbing wall and the zip line on board.

 Dressing on board is pretty much come-as-you-are—you’re on vacation after all.
 For dinner, you can go casual (think jeans, T-shirts and sundresses), smart casual (a step up from casual, like collared shirts, blazers, dresses and blouses) or even formal (bust out the black tie!).
 We recommend keeping the swimwear, shorts, flip-flops and baseball caps for other parts of your day.

 5. The Right Mix of Shoes

-You’ll want to toss some sneakers into your bag if you’re interested in doing things on board like playing laser tag or hopping onto Sky Pad, a one-of-a-kind VR bungee trampoline experience.
+You’ll want to toss some sneakers into your bag if you’re interested in doing things on board like playing laser tag, jumping on the zip line or hitting the Sports Court.
 Anti-slip, closed-toe water shoes are also good to have for active shore excursions, like snorkeling in Bermuda or exploring cenote swimming holes in Mexico.